blake6489/DigitalHerbariumOCR/README.md

 This code currently produces the binary `main` for either Ranger, or MY home enviroment based on the target given to the make file, I suggest compiling for Ranger if you ar not me.
 	$ make home
-`main` converts the images and runs them through Tesseract, producing the OCRed output
+`main` converts the images in their original directory (you must have write permissions) and runs them through Tesseract, producing the OCRed output in the specified directory